Joá, Rio de Janeiro.

 The facts, checked.

-Deep, individually-sourced references — the neighborhood, not just the listing.
+Two dozen deep, individually-sourced references — the neighborhood, and the architects who built it.
+Not just the listing.

 The Residents